lfit/releng-global-jjb/docs/jjb/lf-macros.rst

 Runs tox to verify that the docs are good and then runs the RTDv2 shell script.
 This script handles creating projects as needed, assiging subprojects to the main read the docs project and triggering builds to update the documentation.
+Jobs will run but skip verify bits until a .readthedocs.yaml is places in the root of their repository.

 check-info-votes